Header

 Project description

-We plan to build a new natural gas plant, the Desert Sun Power Plant, west of Gila Bend.
-The Desert Sun site would be capable of adding up to 2,000 megawatts (MW) of reliable and flexible generation to the state’s energy portfolio.
-Construction is expected to begin in 2028.
+APS is proposing to build a new natural gas plant, the Desert Sun Power Plant, west of Gila Bend.
+The Desert Sun site would be capable of adding around 1,280 megawatts (MW) of reliable and flexible generation to the state’s energy portfolio.
+Construction is planned to begin in 2028, if approved.

 Project need

-Desert Sun is needed both to support our existing customers and the “business-as-usual” growth we see, and to begin addressing unprecedented requests from extra-large energy users, such as data centers.
-Natural gas is critical to deliver reliable service for all customers.
-It provides flexible, on-demand energy (including during the late afternoon and evening hours when customer energy use is highest) and supports around-the-clock energy needs.
+Desert Sun is needed to address Arizona’s rapidly growing energy needs.
+Natural gas is critical to deliver reliable service for our customers.
+It supports around-the-clock energy needs and can provide on-demand energy (including during the late afternoon and evening hours when customer energy use is highest).
 Natural gas is an important part of a diverse energy mix and a critical partner to the solar, wind and battery energy storage we’re adding to our system.

 Project vicinity